Zachary-Rude/files/README.md

 #### **Method 1: Downloading the Code**

-Go to [https://github.com/Zachary-Rude/files](https://github.com/Zachary-Rude/files/), and then click on the green "&darr; Code:" button, and then click on "Download ZIP", and then extract the "Files.sln" file.
+Go to [https://github.com/Zachary-Rude/files](https://github.com/Zachary-Rude/files/), and then click on the green "&darr; Code" button, and then click on "Download ZIP", and then extract the "Files.sln" file.

 #### __Method 2: Cloning the Repository__